 China is so big it helps to have a theme to keep your research focused.
 What are your interests?
 Are you looking at something historical, scenic or special interest?

-Try to aim for a balance between big cities (hard to miss in terms of travel arrangements) and countryside; Sichuan, Yunnan and Guizhou are some of the most popular for the latter. over 6 years ago
+Try to aim for a balance between big cities (hard to miss in terms of travel arrangements) and countryside; Sichuan, Yunnan and Guizhou are some of the most popular for the latter. almost 7 years ago

 Hi, i travelled china for 2 months last year and was blown away by it.
 Myself and partner are actually moving there next week to teach English for a year.
 Anyways, you can look up my diary entries for china in my travel blog www.getjealous.com/markandsarahjane .
-It has info and pics of a good mix of places in china and the whole backpack traveling over 6 years agoAnswered by Mark via WorldNomads.com
+It has info and pics of a good mix of places in china and the whole backpack traveling almost 7 years agoAnswered by Mark via WorldNomads.com